Trump urges Republican lawmakers to drop immigration effort

 The bill was defeated in a 231-193 vote, with 41 Republicans joining the opposition.
 The House also postponed, likely until next week, a vote on a more moderate bill in order to try to drum up more support.

+“Game over,” said Representative Mark Sanford, a Republican critic of Trump who came under fire from the president before losing his primary race this month.

+“It takes the wind out of the sails in what might have been a fairly productive weekend in terms of looking for a compromise,” Sanford told CNN.
+“Without the president having legislators’ backs, there’s no way they’re going to take the risks that would be inherent in a major reform bill.”

-Both bills have received backing from Trump but are opposed by Democrats and immigration advocacy groups.
+Both bills had received backing from Trump but were rejected by Democrats and immigration advocacy groups as too harsh.
 They would fund a wall Trump has proposed along the border with Mexico and also reduce legal migration.

+As Republicans in Congress struggled to reach consensus on immigration legislation, the White House has grappled with fierce criticism in recent weeks over the policy that has separated more than 2,300 children from their families in order to prosecute parents for crossing the border illegally.

+Trump backed down on Wednesday, signing an executive order to keep families together in detention during immigration proceedings.

+It was also not clear if the government would keep prosecuting cases against people caught crossing the border illegally.

+The U.S. military has been asked to get ready to house up to 20,000 immigrant children, officials said on Thursday, amid confusion over Trump’s efforts to roll back the policy of separating children from their parents.
+No decision on this has been made yet.

-Reporting by Doina Chiacu; Editing by Chizu Nomiyama and Bernadette Baum
+Reporting by Doina Chiacu; Editing by Bernadette Baum